OliverStone01/Try-Hack-Me/cyber-security-101/start-your-cyber-security-journey/offensive-security.md

 #### Using dirb to find Hidden website pages

 Using dirb is simple.
-Using the terminal, write the following command fillowed by the website you want to check.
+Using the terminal, write the following command followed by the website you want to check.
 ```
 dirb http://fakebank.thm
 ```